vue-stripe/vue-stripe/README.md

 ### Events

-- `done` - Emits the stripe token.
+- `done` - Emits an object containing the stripe `token` and `args` (an object containing the billing and shipping address if enabled).
 - `opened` - Called when the stripe checkout dialog has been opened.
 - `closed` - Called when the stripe checkout dialog has been closed.